steventhe24th/DataDex/README.md

 #### Eevee
 eevee is a string parser that converts string to json format

-#### Vespiqueen
+#### Experiment
-One Vespiqueen should represent one episode.
+One Experiment should represent one episode.
-Vespiqueen memorizes the tranformation of data.
+Experiment memorizes the tranformation of data.
-Vespiqueen governs all the Combees.
+Experiment governs all the Models.
-Can be used to pick which model is best in a Vespiqueen.
+Can be used to pick which model is best in an Experiment.

-#### Beehive
+#### Journal
-Beehive governs the whole Vespiqueen.
+Journal governs all the Experiments.
-Beehive is used to print all the metrics across Vespiqueen (or episodes)
+BeeJournalhive is used to print all the metrics across Experiments (or episodes)
-Can also be used to pick new features from the last or best vespiqueen for the next episode.
+Can also be used to pick new features from the last or best Experiments for the next episode.

 ## How to Use